nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/organizing-content/collections-web-ui.md

 Collections created in your personal workspace are private by default.
 You must grant the needed permissions on the collection if you want to share it.
 Granting permissions to a collection makes the collection available to users from their Home.
 The list of documents displayed inside the collection depends on the permissions of the user on each of the documents.

-Beside the generic permissions, collection have a specific right, called "can collect".
+Besides the generic permissions, collection have a specific right, called "can collect".
 When you share a collection, you can choose to:

 - **Give read access**: By giving them Read permission, you enable users to see the collection in their Home and the documents inside it depending on their permissions on each document;
 - **Enable users to add documents to the collection**: By giving the permission "Can collect", you enable users to add documents to the collection and remove them;